dlr-eoc/pgh3/doc/pgh3.md

 Fills the given PostGIS polygon or multipolygon with hexagons at the given resolution.
 Holes in the polygon will be omitted.

+The H3 `polyfill` function requires a preallocation of the memory for the generates indexes.
+Depending of the size of the given polygon, its shape and the resolution this may exhaust the memory given to PostgreSQL in its configuration.
+In this case this function will be terminated by the database server and a corresponding notice will be given.

+There are essentially two ways to work around this issue:

+* Increase PostgreSQLs memory
+* Cut the polygon into segments and run this function to each of them seperately.
+The  PostGIS functions `ST_Subdivide`, `ST_Split` and `ST_Segmentize` may be helpful.

 __Synopsis:__ `h3_polyfill(geom geometry, resolution integer)`

 __Returntype:__ `SETOF text`